solid/solid-spec/README.md

  2. After posting the note, he notices a spelling error.
 He edits the note and re-posts it.
  3. Later, Eric decides that the information in the note is incorrect.
 He deletes the note.

-Here is how SoLiD would handle the three steps, using [curl](http://curl.haxx.se/) as the client application:
+Here is how Solid would handle the three steps, using [curl](http://curl.haxx.se/) as the client application:

 1) Eric writes a short note to be shared with his followers.
 The *Slug* header is optional but useful for controlling the resulting URL.
 ```